Install and run the Hermes self-improving AI agent on DGX Spark.

 "Install ripgrep for faster file search ffmpeg for TTS voice messages?
 [Y/n]" — Press Enter to accept the default and install both helpers.
 If sudo asks for your password, enter your Linux user password.
 If you skip this step or run without a terminal, Hermes still works, but file search falls back to slower tools and TTS voice-message support is limited.
 You can install the helpers later with sudo apt install -y ripgrep ffmpeg.

-"Select Provider" — Choose Custom endpoint (enter URL manually) so Hermes can be pointed at the model endpoint running on your DGX Spark.
+"Select provider" — The wizard lists many hosted providers; scroll past them and choose Custom endpoint (enter URL manually) so Hermes can be pointed at the model endpoint running on your DGX Spark.
+(If the machine already has saved endpoints, entries like Local (localhost:8000) appear near the bottom of the list — selecting the matching saved entry works too.)

 "API base URL [e.g. https://api.example.com/v1]:" — If this prompt appears, enter the URL of your local model server.
-For a local Ollama endpoint, use http://localhost:11434/v1.
+For the local vLLM endpoint from Step 2, use http://localhost:8000/v1.
 (Depending on installer version or prior config, this question is sometimes skipped when the endpoint is already inferred—continue with the prompts you do see.)

-"API key [optional]" — Leave blank and press Enter; no key is required for a local model.
+"API key [optional]" — Leave blank and press Enter; vLLM does not require a key for a local model.

-Model selection — The installer lists the models available from your local Ollama instance.
-Select one to use with Hermes (for example, qwen3.6:27b).
+Model selection — The installer lists the models served by your local endpoint (vLLM reports these via /v1/models).
+Select nvidia/Qwen3.6-35B-A3B-NVFP4.

-"Context length in tokens [leave blank for auto-detect]:" — Press Enter to let Hermes auto-detect the context length from the selected model.
+"Context length in tokens [leave blank for auto-detect]:" — Press Enter to let Hermes auto-detect the context length from the served model (the recipe serves --max-model-len 262144).

-"Display name [Local (localhost:11434)]" — Press Enter to accept the suggested label, or type a custom name to identify this endpoint in the Hermes UI.
+"Display name [Local (localhost:8000)]" — Press Enter to accept the suggested label, or type a custom name to identify this endpoint in the Hermes UI.

-"Select platforms to configure:" — Choose Telegram.
+"Select platforms to configure:" — The command shows a multi-select list of all supported messaging platforms (Telegram, Discord, Slack, WhatsApp, and many more).
+Navigate to Telegram, press SPACE to select it, then press ENTER to confirm.
 The remaining steps in this playbook use Telegram as the example; the same flow applies to the other supported gateways.

 TIP

 If Telegram questions are skipped: Some users see “Setup complete” or “Messaging Platforms (Gateway) configuration complete!” immediately after choosing Telegram, without token or user-ID prompts.
-That usually means the installer thinks Telegram is already configured, or a prior partial state exists.
-Exit any TUI, reload your shell (source ~/.bashrc), then run hermes gateway setup and select Telegram there to supply the bot token and allowed user IDs.
-(If the CLI suggests hermes setup gateway but that flow still skips prompts, use hermes gateway setup—that is the command most users report as working for a full Telegram reconfiguration.)
-Follow the printed sudo lines to register the gateway service (see Sudo and hermes PATH below).
+That usually means a prior partial Telegram state exists.
+Re-run hermes gateway setup and select Telegram again to supply the bot token and allowed user IDs.
+(If the CLI suggests hermes setup gateway but that flow still skips prompts, use hermes gateway setup—that is the command most users report as working for a full Telegram reconfiguration; if it keeps skipping, see Start over from scratch in the Troubleshooting tab.)
+Follow the printed sudo lines to register the gateway service (if a printed sudo hermes … command fails with command not found, see the Troubleshooting tab).

 "Telegram bot token:" — Open Telegram and start a chat with @BotFather, follow its guided flow to create a new bot, then paste the token BotFather returns into this prompt.
 Tip: Installing Telegram Desktop on the same machine as your SSH session lets you copy the token from Telegram and paste into the terminal without retyping it from your phone.
 The terminal will not echo any characters as the token is pasted — this is expected.
 Press Enter to submit; the installer should respond with Telegram token saved.